ricardobrg/website/src/docs/development/tools/vs-code.md

       To customize, click the cog at the top of the **Debug Sidebar** to create a `launch.json` file.
       You can then modify the values.

+### Run app in debug, profile, or release mode

+Flutter offers many different build modes to run your app in.
+You can read more about them in [Flutter's build modes][].

+ 1. Open the `launch.json` file in VS Code.

+    If you do not have a `launch.json` file, go to the **Run** view in VS Code and click **create a launch.json file**.
+ 1. In the `configurations` section, change the `flutterMode` property to the build mode you want to target.
+     * For example, if you want to run in debug mode, your `launch.json` might look like this:
+     ```json
+      "configurations": [
+       {
+         "name": "Flutter",
+         "request": "launch",
+         "type": "dart",
+         "flutterMode": "debug"
+       }
+     ]
+     ```
+ 1. Run the app through the **Run** view.

 ## Fast edit and refresh development cycle